 This 90s comedy charms with the unlikely pairing of Barbara Streisand and Jeff Bridges as lonely Columbia professors.
 When Barbara’s sister takes the initiative to answer Jeff’s personal ad, the two find themselves quickly falling into a very unconventional relationship.
 Produced and directed by Streisand herself, this movie has a great message about beauty for women.
 And hey, I don’t know about you but I want to live in a world where Babs can turn down a desperate Pierce Brosnan. #anythingispossible

-Put on your pjs and break out the red wine and popcorn.
+Put on your PJs and break out the red wine and popcorn.
 This movie is pure escapism in the best way possible.
-Based on the classic novel by Thomas Hardy, this period drama starring Cary Mulligan as the beautiful and headstrong Bathsheba Everdene.
+Based on the classic novel by Thomas Hardy, this period drama stars Cary Mulligan as the beautiful and headstrong, Bathsheba Everdene.
 She has three suitors to choose from and (gasp) she even makes a few mistakes along the way.
-We love the story for it’s message of perseverance and the movie for the gorgeous English backdrop.
+We love the story for its message of perseverance and the movie for the gorgeous English backdrop.

 Annie Hall, 1977.

-Woody Allen’s comedy starring himself and Diane Keaton goes well beyond the “rom com” category it may have created.
+Woody Allen’s comedy starring himself and Diane Keaton goes well beyond the “rom-com” category it may have created.
 This is pure vintage Woody: neurotic, smart, dialogue-charged, and very funny.
-If you haven’t seen this 1970s classic, we think you’ll recognize it’s influence in so many of the things you already love (think Sex and the City, When Harry Met Sally, and even Ferris Bueller’s Day Off).
+If you haven’t seen this 1970s classic, we think you’ll recognize the movie’s influence on so many of the things you already love (think Sex and the City, When Harry Met Sally, and even Ferris Bueller’s Day Off).

 10 Things I Hate About You, 1999.